-This procedure is also used to treat periodontal disease when non-surgical methods do not work.
-For patients who require gum scaling for medical reasons, your dental insurance may cover the cost either partially or entirely, whereas dental insurance typically does not cover cosmetic treatments.
+This procedure also treats periodontal disease when non-surgical methods do not work.
+Dental insurance may cover the cost either partially or entirely for patients who require gum scaling for medical reasons, whereas dental insurance typically does not cover cosmetic treatments.

 If you have any questions, please reach out right away for your free consultation.